 Reply Manager is one of the oldest players on the field, and we’d be remiss not to mention them.
 They’ve served as an ecommerce help desk since 2001 and specialized in online marketplaces.
 However, we can’t recommend them.

-Reply Manager was acquired by XSellCo (a rival help desk, which we’ll discuss next) in early 2015.
+Reply Manager was acquired by xSellco (a rival help desk, which we’ll discuss later) in early 2015.
 At first, things went well and customers mostly posted positive reviews.
 But then everything fell apart.

-In October 2016, XSellCo forced a massive update on Reply Manager customers—and it completely broke the system.
-Customers are still reporting that their marketplace messages are disappearing or even being sent to complete strangers, that long-answered emails have reappeared as unanswered, and that all organization has disintegrated.
+In October 2016, xSellco forced a massive update on Reply Manager customers—and it completely broke the system.
+For nearly a year, customers reported that their marketplace messages were disappearing, that crashes regularly occured and bugs were rampant, and that all organization had disintegrated.

 xSellco Helpdesk (formerly XSellco Fusion) is generally well-regarded.
 This all-in-one ecommerce help desk connects with Amazon, eBay, Shopify, and others, and its message management tools make it a worthy competitor for Zendesk.

-However, XSellCo Fusion costs more than Zendesk and ChannelReply combined in most situations.
-It also has more limitations—for example, it maxes out at 8,000 support tickets per month even if you’re willing to pay over $7,000 a year for your subscription.
-You can get unlimited messages with ChannelReply and Zendesk for less than a third of that price.
+However, xSellco Helpdesk costs more than Zendesk and ChannelReply combined in almost all situations.
+It also has more limitations—for example, it has no fixed-price option for unlimited tickets, even if you’re willing to pay over $9,500 a year for their top subscription level.
+You can get unlimited messages with ChannelReply and Zendesk for less than a quarter of that price.

-On top of the limitations and higher price, one has to worry about them forcing a bad update that lasts 10 months or longer like they did with Reply Manager.
-Could you imagine if you’d paid $7,000 for your yearly subscription and then they broke the software for two months or longer?
+On top of the limitations and constantly rising cost, one has to worry about them forcing a bad update that lasts 10 months or longer like they did with Reply Manager.
+Could you imagine if you’d paid $9,500 for a one-year subscription and then they broke the software for virtually the entire duration?